This page is available in:

 New system as of premium reduction year 2021

-In addition to a basic contribution (around 40 % of the premium), insured persons will pay a percentage of their income for health insurance premiums, to be determined by the Government Council (so-called »Eigenanteil”, i. e. personal contribution).
+In addition to a basic contribution, insured persons will pay a percentage of their income for health insurance premiums, to be determined by the Government Council (so-called »Eigenanteil”, i. e. personal contribution).
 The difference between the personal contribution and the individually owed health insurance premium constitutes the premium reduction and is paid for by the canton.

-The IPV amount will also in future depend on the income: The lower the income, the higher the IPV amount.
+The IPV amount will also in future depend on the assets and income: The lower the assets and income, the higher the IPV amount.
 From now on, the IPV amount will however be determined provisionally based on the last available tax assessment.
 This tax data usually relates to a tax period dating several years back.

 In a second step, the final IPV amount is calculated based on the final tax assessment for the respective year of entitlement.
 Any difference between the provisional and final IPV amount is settled via health insurers.
 To keep such differences between the provisional and the final IPV amount as small as possible, at the beginning, only 80 % percent of the provisionally determined IPV will be paid out.